introsent/Raytracer/README.md

-# Raytracer Repository README
+# CPU Raytracer

 ## Overview

-This is a C implementation of a basic ray tracer, a type of global illumination rendering algorithm.
+This is a C++ implementation of a basic raytracer, a type of global illumination rendering algorithm.
 The code is designed to simulate the physical properties of light and its interaction with 3D objects in a scene.

 ## Features